 Collins, L. M. (2018).
 Optimization of Behavioral, Biobehavioral, and Biomedical Interventions: The Multiphase Optimization Strategy (MOST).
 New York, NY: Springer.

 Collins, L. M., Kugler, K. C., & Gwadz, M. V. (2016).
 Optimization of multicomponent behavioral and biobehavioral interventions for the prevention and treatment of HIV/AIDS.
 AIDS and Behavior, 20(1), 197-214.

 We recommend applying for a consulting session early in your planning, even before you have decided which specific funding announcement you will be responding to.
-Ideally, we suggest submitting an application for consulting several months prior to your grant proposal submission deadline.
-For larger grant applications, we encourage more lead time.
+Ideally, we suggest submitting an application several months prior to your grant proposal submission deadline.
+For larger grant applications, we encourage more lead-time.